Takicegek/Interpeer/whitepaper.md

 If there is an disagreement then ratings of peers are used as well as number of peers on each side of the disagreement to settle which side is correct.

 #### 6.2.1 Inter-peer-group communication
-Communication is for synchronization to achieve agreement, so each message is signed, and only hashes of the data are needed, also one peer is selected to collate the data and send it back to every peer in the group.
+Communication is for synchronization to achieve agreement, so each message is signed, and only hashes of the data are needed.

 When a peer is leaving the peer-group then they will hand-over the job to another eligible peer.

+##### 6.2.1.1 multi-casting
+One peer is selected to collate the data and send it back to every peer in the group.
+This saves bandwidth.

+For example a 17 member peer-group sending all peers a message with a reply:
+- **direct:** 544 messages = (16×2)×17
+- **multicast:** 32 messages = 16×2

+The other point is with direct messages is that the other peers wouldn't know what each other said, so would need an extra step after.

+##### 6.2.1.2 onion routing
+Peers would not need to know the other peers true identity, only that they are eligible.
+So all traffic could be onion routed without much added complexity.

+Because each packet would be encrypted and the number of hops could not be ascertained from the packet, it would also add "plausible deniability" even with 0 hops, as it couldn't be proven that the destination peer of a packet was the final destination.

+This would protect important jobs that need security against DDoS attack and peers that want security.
+As either a job or the peer could specify they needed X hops.

 ### 6.3 Interpeer scripting
 The bundles that uploaders add to the network contain scripts to be run by the seeders which is where all of the work is done to create resources such as Interpeer sites.